cilium/cilium/Documentation/bpf.rst

   single program attached to an XDP-enabled driver due to performance reasons, hence a chain of programs is not supported.
-However, as described in the previous section, partitioning of programs can be performed through tail calls to achieve a similar use-case when necessary.
+However, as described in the previous section, partitioning of programs can be performed through tail calls to achieve a similar use case when necessary.

   The ``ip link`` command will display an ``xdp`` flag if the interface has an XDP program attached. ``ip link | grep xdp`` can thus be used to find all interfaces